christophrumpel/christophrumpel.github.io/_posts/2015-07-14-start-testing-your-laravel-application-today.md

 our test will let us know.

 Of course this is just the tip of the testing iceberg.
 This little test doesn't mean that your whole application is working, but it is a start.
-In my next article I will show you some more great features like testing saving data to a database or checking an API response.
+In my next article I will show you some more great features like how to test what you're saving to a database or how to check an API response.